 Recovery

 The important thing is that the Korea Centers for Disease Control and Prevention assessed the situation precisely and make decisions before the virus does, with swift follow-up and execution by the government.
 Those were the critical discussion feature about prevention and disease control.
 The expert addressed the proactive role of the Korean government helps to contain COVID-19.
-Otherwise, if the government waited for lack of sickbeds and did not take the mass scale quarantine decision, it would be the worst in Korean history and for the economy.
+Otherwise, if the government waited until sickbeds had run out and did not make the mass scale quarantine decision, it would be the worst in Korean history and for the economy.

-The whole manufacturing industries in South Korea took a complete U-tern, the government has injected more than $13 billion in emergency funds to stoke economic activities sapped by the fast-spreading COVID-19 and to balance international trade with the neighboring economy (Yoon and Wong, 2020).
-Furthermore, the current ruling party considers the 11.7 trillion won ($9.6 billion) extra budget bill, which was submitted to the parliament earlier in March, as insufficient to help with the fight against the COVID-19 and to minimize its economic impact.
+All manufacturing industries in South Korea took a complete U-turn, while the government injected more than US$13 billion in emergency funds to stoke economic activities sapped by the fast-spreading COVID-19 and to balance international trade with neighboring economies (Yoon and Wong, 2020).
+Furthermore, the current ruling party considers the 11.7 trillion won (US$9.6 billion) extra budget bill, which was submitted to the parliament earlier in March, as insufficient to help with the fight against the COVID-19 and to minimize its economic impact.

-4.2.2 Printing Media in Singapore: The Straits Times
+4.2.2 Print Media in Singapore: The Straits Times

 On January 23, 2020, the first imported SARS-CoV-2 infection in Singapore detected in a visitor from Wuhan (Young et al., 2020).
 Right after that, different news media started to focus on the news and experts` opinion related to the outbreak.
-The Straits Times, which considered one of the leading English newspapers (based on the number of readers and circulation), started to publish regular concerns and perspectives of scholars.
+The Straits Times, considered one of Singapore’s leading English newspapers (based on the number of readers and circulation), started to publish regular concerns and perspectives of scholars.
 These perspectives comprised a wide range of issues.
 However, the economy, social welfare, humanity, and politics received the highest priorities linked to COVID-19.
 Preparedness and awareness generation and focusing governance and institutional efforts also got attention.
 However, the environment, technology, and innovation get minimum attention.
 Nevertheless, priorities were not the same from January to March (Table 6).

 [Table 6 approximately here]